jandrea/TrackingPerf/README.md

 # TrackingPerf

-//recipe to download and install the code, here an example for the CMSSW version 9_2_8
+//recipe to download and install the code, here is an example for the CMSSW version 9_2_8

 cmsrel CMSSW_9_2_8